Ever helped anyone with a gadget?

 After all, How and why would the recruiter know which company were you working at and what does it deal with?
 This is a lot to expect from them.

 Ok, I get it if it is a brand.
 But come on, being sensible here, we cannot expect them to know of each existing brand on the face of the earth.
 Given that now everyone calls themselves a brand.

-Also, look at it this way, the recruiter sees your resume but all the resumes they have been through before coming to you, have a company description under every work experience and yours don't?
+Also, look at it this way, the recruiter sees your help desk resume but all the help desk resumes they have been through before coming to you, have a company description under every work experience and yours don't?

 Rings a bell?
 You lost a point here.